 This fantastic gluten-free homemade fig bars sweet snack is made with:

-- Dried Figs: Figs are this fig bar recipe's primary ingredient and flavor.
+- Dried Figs: Figs are the primary ingredient and flavor of this fig bar recipe.
 Besides their distinctive taste, they are rich in dietary fiber and a great source of essential minerals like potassium, calcium, and iron, contributing to a well-rounded, nutritious snack.

 - Raw Almonds: These provide a rich, nutty flavor to the bars and an essential crunch factor.
 Almonds are a fantastic source of healthy fats, protein, fiber, and various essential nutrients, including vitamin E and magnesium.